haiwera-silk-cd/magento-devdocs/guides/v2.2/mrg/b2b/ConfigurableNegotiableQuote.md

 Extension developers can interact with the `Magento_ConfigurableNegotiableQuote` module.
 For more information about the Magento extension mechanism, see [Magento plug-ins]({{ page.baseurl }}/extension-dev-guide/plugins.html).

-[The Magento dependency injection mechanism]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_ConfigurableNegotiableQuote module.
+[The Magento dependency injection mechanism]({{ page.baseurl }}/extension-dev-guide/depend-inj.html) enables you to override the functionality of the Magento_ConfigurableNegotiableQuote模块.

 ## Additional information